arjundha/ArenaFighter/README.md

 As a user, I want the game to close when I lose | Yes As a user, I want the game to close when I win | Yes

+### Phase 4 - Design
+This phase did not include adding additional features, but instead on modifying the design and structure of the code.
+It also involved reflecting on the design choices made during the project and seeing where any improvements could be made.
+#### Phase 4: Task 2
+For this phase, I chose to make the Inventory class more robust.
+To do this, I created a new Exception called InvalidEquipmentException, and implemented it in two methods in the Inventory class.
+These methods are the getEquipment() and removeEquipment() methods.
+#### Phase 4: Task 3
+It is clear to see that there is a lot of improvement that could be done on my project design if I had more time.
+The Game class is not very cohesive, and has many composition relationships with the Handler classes which is not an ideal design pattern.
+I would have liked to refactor Game so that some of its responsibilities are handles by separate classes.
+I also wanted to implement an enumeration to handle some game logic that Game and ConsoleGame currently handles, like enemies and healing.
+Additionally, I think it would also be a good idea to create a Shop class which could handle the store rather than making Game and ConsoleGame manage it themselves, and the class could have extended Inventory.

+There are clearly many things that I would refactor if I had more time on this project, but I will carry these ideas into any projects I make in the future.